goriok/runners-autoscaler/README.md

 Implementation based on the next algorithm:

-Check runners on Bitbucket Cloud, that do not have status "ONLINE".
+Check runners on Bitbucket Cloud, that:
+- do not have status "ONLINE",
+- have `autoscaler.created` label (this label was automatically added when runner created by runners autoscaler tool),

-Check for the runners, that have their state updated more than some period of time ago.
+- have their state updated more than some period of time ago.
 You can tune it with "runner_cool_down_period" variable from ConfigMap runner-config.

 For each runner found get it UUID and delete.